setaman/vue-ellipse-progress/README.md

 ```html
 <ve-progress :progress="progress"/>
 ```
-This table below provides a quick overview over all available options.
-To gain more information in general and concerning the creation of exclusive circles please read below the table.

 > Also make sure to check **[slot options](#slot-options)**

 | Prop     | Type   | Values  | Default |